schematical/techdebt/TechDebt/SCOPE.md

 2. Core Game Loop (The Day)

-The game will run on a simple daily timer (e.g., 5 minutes = 1 Day).
+The game will run on a simple daily timer (eg, 5 minutes = 1 Day).

 Phase